gowinsemi/USB2I2S/README.md

 <span style="color:blue">1x7 female 0.1" header (Amplifier) & 1x6 female 0.1" header (Microphone)</span>

-<span style="color:blue">*We have tested using the MAX98357A I2S Amplifier Module and it works with the current design without update.
-Microphone will be tested after audio input is working*</span>.⚠
+<span style="color:blue">*We have tested using the MAX98357A I2S Amplifier Module and SPH0645LM microphone module with the current design.*</span>.⚠

 ### Current Demonstration Setup with GOWIN DK-USB2.0 + MAX98357A I2S Amplifier Boards